 - Irregular menstrual cycles or loss of period (amenorrhea)

 Ki Points on Fasting for Women

 But we're also not blind to the fact that female-specific studies (or lack thereof) are often left out of the discussion.

 On the other hand, if you find fasting to be a beneficial practice in your life and only experience positive results, then continue on your journey!
-You're the one that knows your body best.
+You know your body best.